Noroff-FEU-Assignments/project-exam-2-kmcarlson/README.md

 The client has specified the following requirements in the form of *User Stories*:
 1. A user with a `stud.noroff.no` email may register - ok
 2. A registered user may login - ok
-3. A registered user may update their avatar and banner
+3. A registered user may update their avatar and banner - ok
-4. A registered user may logout
+4. A registered user may logout - ok
 5. A registered user may view a list of `Posts`
 6. A registered user may view a list of `Profiles`
 7. A registered user may view a single `Post` by `id`